 It's fair to say that students are certainly no strangers to debt.
 This year, maintenance loans have replaced grants, but loans still aren't stretching far enough to cover rising living costs in the UK.

-Not only this, but tuition fees are set to rise again from 2017, meaning students are forced to borrow more now than ever.
+Not only this, but tuition fees rose again in 2017, meaning students are now forced to borrow more than ever.

 But are student loans really worth sweating about?
 And are some debts more dangerous than others?